dasisdormax/shim/README.md

 ```

 As I learned VIM syntax highlighting, I soon found out that we cannot model this correctly.
 So I chose to make a 'dumb' highlighter instead that had almost no idea of your code structure, just highlighting instead of interpreting syntax elements/blocks.

+## Special thanks

+- The makers and contributors of VIM for an excellent text editor
+- The makers and contributors of [Bash Hackers](http://wiki.bash-hackers.org/start) for all the detailed information about bash's syntax elements